lmberkhout/ProjectFiles/sexual_harassment_policy.md

 ## Responding to an Incident Report

-If the HERA Collaboration becomes aware of an incident of harassment, the HERA Executive Board will meet to consider what actions, if any, the collaboration will take.
+If the HERA Collaboration becomes aware of an incident of harassment or discrimination, the HERA Executive Board will meet to consider what actions, if any, the collaboration will take.
 The HERA Executive Board reserves the right to suspend or revoke collaborator status on the basis of credible reports, independent of any official findings of a university Title IX or other office or disciplinary action by a university in the collaboration.

 A non-exhaustive list of available actions includes:

- - Suspension of collaborator status pending the completion of anti-harassment training
+ - Suspension of collaborator status pending the completion of anti-harassment or anti-discrimination training
  - Removal from the HERA Builder’s list and the author listings of future publications
  - Disbarment from collaboration meetings
  - Permanent revocation of collaborator status